blupee19/Doll-Dress-Up/README.md

  **About the Game**

-Made as a small internship project in a day, Dress & Drop is a fun and interactive dress-up game for Android where players can drag and drop clothing items onto a character to create a stylish outfit.
+Made as a small internship assignment in a day, Dress & Drop is a fun and interactive dress-up game for Android where players can drag and drop clothing items onto a character to create a stylish outfit.

  **Features**